 EMDA Natural User Policy

-Definitions

-All capitalised terms used but not defined herein will have the same meaning as defined in the EMDA General Terms and Conditions.

 Scope

-This Natural User Policy, which forms part of the EMDA, applies when the Natural User Unit of Count has been granted by Euronext to the Contracting Party.
+This Natural User Policy, which forms part of the EMDA, applies to applications for Natural Use, and when the Natural User Unit of Count has been granted by Euronext to the Contracting Party.

-The Contracting Party can submit an application for qualification as a Natural User to Euronext in accordance with the Natural User application guidelines.
-Euronext will solely consider such application for qualification as a Natural User if the relevant party has entered into an EMDA with Euronext.

-Euronext will respond to the Contracting Party within 14 (fourteen) days of receipt of the application for qualification as a Natural User, confirming the status of the Contracting Party’s application.
+Euronext will respond to the Contracting Party within 15 (fifteen) workdays of receipt of the application for qualification for Natural User, confirming the status of the Contracting Party’s application and to arrange a conference call to agree on the timeline and Audit scheduling.

-Euronext processes all applications for qualification as a Natural User on a first come first served basis.
-Euronext can maintain a waiting list for applications for qualification as a Natural User.
+Euronext processes all applications for qualification for Natural User on a first come first served basis.
+Euronext can maintain a waiting list for applications for qualification for Natural User.

 Criteria for Natural User

-Euronext determines, in its reasonable discretion, if the Contracting Party has met all of the following criteria for qualification as a Natural User:
+Euronext determines, in its reasonable discretion, if the Contracting Party has met all of the following criteria for qualification for Natural User:

-The Contracting Party’s application covers all of its and its Affiliates Internal Use of Information from all its Information Suppliers; and
+The Contracting Party’s application covers all its Affiliates and its Service Facilitators’ Internal Use of Information from all its Information Suppliers; and

 The Contracting Party and its Affiliates entitle all Recipient-Controlled Information received and Used by the Contracting Party, its Affiliates and its Service Facilitators through an Entitlement System in accordance with clause 6.3 of the EMDA General Terms and Conditions; and

-The Contracting Party is capable of providing Euronext with all necessary information required by Euronext to reconcile Reportable Units at the Natural User level, which is outlined in the Natural User application guidelines; and
+The Contracting Party is capable of providing Euronext with all necessary information required by Euronext to reconcile Reportable Units at the Natural User level; and

-The Contracting Party has fully paid all Fees of invoices from Euronext for which the payment period specified in clause 11.4 of the EMDA General Terms and Conditions expired;
+The Contracting Party has fully paid all Fees of invoices from Euronext for which the payment period specified in clause 11.4 of the EMDA General Terms and Conditions expired, and is otherwise licensed correctly;

 The Contracting Party is capable of submitting Reports in compliance with the EMDA, as assessed in accordance with clause 1.1;